rrcaddick/react-native-addpay/readme.md

 <uses-permission android:name="android.permission.INTERNET" />
 ```

-2. Ensure that the AddPay app is installed on the device.
+2. Ensure that the Wise Cashier app is installed on the device.

 ## Usage